Probing Left-handed Heavy Neutral Leptons in the Vector Scotogenic Model: Production mechanism at the LHC

 \section{Production mechanism at the LHC}

-As we stated above, we are interested in the study of the VDM1N model in the context of LHC, particularly at the ATLAS detector.
-The signal to be searched is composed by two HNL in the final states, which can be used as smoking gun of this new physics.
-Consequently, we will focus on the following process $pp\rightarrow j j N_L N_L l^+ l^-$.

-The main contribution to this process comes from Vector Boson Fusion (VBF), as can be seen in Figure \ref{vbf}.
+As we stated above, we are interested in the study of the Vector Scotogenic model in the context of LHC, particularly at the ATLAS detector.
+The signal to be searched is composed by two HNL in the final state, which can be used as smoking gun of this new physics.
+These fermions can be produced mainly in two type of processes: Drell-Yan (DY) and Vector Boson Fusion (VBF) as can be seen in Figure \ref{mechanisms}.
+The main difference between these mechanisms is the presence of jets in the final state of VBF.

-We used FeynRules \cite{fr1,fr2,ufo} to obtain the Feynman rules for the new sector, and Madgraph \cite{mg5} to compute the cross section for the process at $\sqrt{s}=13$ [TeV], considering all the possible diagrams.
+We used FeynRules \cite{fr1,fr2,ufo} to obtain the Feynman rules for the new sector, and Madgraph5\_aMC@NLO version 3.5.0 \cite{mg5} to compute the cross section for these processes at $\sqrt{s}=13$ [TeV], considering all the possible diagrams.
+It's worth mentioning that the production process depends strongly on the charged vector decay width.
+Since we are restricted to the completely degenerate scenario, the only decay channel is through the trilinear term in eq. \eqref{LVNL}.
+Then, neglecting the lepton masses, this quantity can be written as follows

-We have performed an analysis considering different values of $M_{V^+}$, restricting ourselves to the degenerate case where $\Delta M=0$.
-As a first step, we considered only electrons in the final state (see Fig \ref{vbf}).
-The study was carried out using the parameters presented in Table \ref{simulation_params}, and from now on we will refer to these simulations as the signal sample.
+We have performed our analysis for different values of $M_{V^+}$ and $\beta_\mu$, restricting ourselves to the degenerate case where $\Delta M=0$.
+As a first step, we have considered only muons in the final state.
+The study was carried out considering fixed values for the remaining parameters, presented in Table \ref{simulation_params}.
+The choice of the $\beta$ couplings has been motivated by the strong constraints on Lepton Flavor Violating decays.